brevzin/cpp_proposals/md/var-template-params.md

             { a == b } -> bool;
         };

 Neither of these can currently be used as template arguments.
-That is, we can use `#!c++ is_object_v<int>` as a non-type template argument into a template parameter that can accept a `#!c++ bool`... but we cannot use `#!c++ is_object_v` itself.
+That is, we can use `is_object_v<int>` as a non-type template argument into a template parameter that can accept a `bool`... but we cannot use `is_object_v` itself.
 There is no kind of template parameter that currently accepts variable templates.
-Nor is there a kind of template parameter that can accept a concept like `#!c++ EqualityComprable` directly.
+Nor is there a kind of template parameter that can accept a concept like `EqualityComprable` directly.

 # Proposal